raspi0124/Japanese-font-for-TinyMCE/readme.txt

 Version 3.85: Fixed important bug caused by version 3.8, missing function availability check.
 Version 4.00: Official support for gutenberg.
 Thanks to @ahmadawais, the author of create-guten-block tool.
 Version 4.05: Rewrited plugin's name, icon.
+Version 4.10: Changed all CDN url from rawgit to jsdelivr since rawgit is now closing service